Corey Seager Preview, Player Props: Rangers vs. Astros

 Corey Seager At The Plate

-- Among the qualified hitters in MLB, he ranks second in batting average, fifth in on-base percentage, and second in slugging.
+- Among qualifying batters in MLB action, he ranks second in batting average, fifth in on-base percentage, and first in slugging.

-- Seager has driven in a run in 45 games this year (48.4%), including 19 games with more than one RBI (20.4%).
-He has also driven in three or more of his team's runs in 10 contests.
+- In 48.9% of his games this year, Seager has notched at least one RBI.
+In 20 of those games (21.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.